 Falls Church, VA has quite a few bike trails, paths, and routes.
 Their number is increasing as the city’s Bicycle Master Plan advances.
 In theory, this should mean increased safety for bicyclists and fewer bicycle accidents.
 In practice, more and more Falls Church residents end up needing a bicycle accident attorney.

 Most accidents occur at intersections and in areas where bicyclists don’t have their own lane.
 They involve cars or trucks and obviously, the bicyclists incur the most serious injuries.
 If you were in an accident with someone who would not share the road with you call Christian direct at 1-800-HURT-123.
-The bike accident lawyers at CAIL can make sure you are properly reimbursed by insurance companies for your injuries.
+The bike accident lawyer at CAIL can make sure you are properly reimbursed by insurance companies for your injuries.

 - Why So Many People Need a Bicycle Accident Lawyer in Falls Church